EU ministers to condemn Russian 'aggression'

 Its mention of "spheres of influence" referred to Russian demands for Nato to forbid Ukrainian membership and pull troops out of eastern Europe.

-The foreign ministers were also to say they would send help to Ukraine to counter Russian "cyber and hybrid threats", such as disinformation, and to bolster Ukraine's "professional military education".
+The EU ministers were also to promise to help Ukraine counter Russian "cyber and hybrid threats", such as disinformation, and to bolster Ukraine's "professional military education".

 Estonia, Latvia, and Lithuania want to send US-made anti-tank and anti-aircraft missiles.